Skip to content

 Understanding Discrimination in NYC

-What is Discrimination?
 Discrimination occurs when an employer treats an employee or job applicant differently based on characteristics such as race, color, religion, sex, national origin, disability, age, or sexual orientation.
 It can manifest in various forms, including hiring practices, compensation, promotions, and termination.

-NYC's Anti-Discrimination Laws: New York City has some of the most robust anti-discrimination laws in the nation.
+New York City has some of the most robust anti-discrimination laws in the nation.
 The New York City Human Rights Law (NYCHRL) prohibits discrimination based on the same categories mentioned above and offers broader protection than federal laws like Title VII of the Civil Rights Act.

 When to Retain an NYC Employment Law Firm